nodejs/node/doc/api/tls.md

 * Returns: {Object}

-Returns an object representing the type, name, and size of parameter of an ephemeral key exchange in [Perfect Forward Secrecy][] on a client connection.
+Returns an object representing the type, name, and size of parameter of an ephemeral key exchange in [perfect forward secrecy][] on a client connection.
 It returns an empty object when the key exchange is not ephemeral.
 As this is only supported on a client socket; `null` is returned if called on a server socket.
 The supported types are `'DH'` and `'ECDH'`.
 The